orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2020.1.2.md

 - Error summary produces multiple elements with the same id ([\#4782](https://github.com/orbeon/orbeon-forms/issues/4782))
 - Currency label not pointing to input with embedding ([\#4785](https://github.com/orbeon/orbeon-forms/issues/4785))
 - Announce new error messages in the error summary ([\#4795](https://github.com/orbeon/orbeon-forms/issues/4795))
+- When section template is present, list of controls in template is empty ([\#4786](https://github.com/orbeon/orbeon-forms/issues/4786))

 We also released a point update of Orbeon Forms CE containing the following fixes only: